elton-ogoshi/pthm/README.md

 heatmap.save_fig('heatmap.pdf') # Save the plot as pdf
 ```

-In this code, `df` is a pandas DataFrame containing a column for the elements (`element`) and columns for the properties.
+Here, `df` is a pandas DataFrame containing a column for the elements (`element`) and columns for the properties.
 The `PeriodicTableHeatMap` class is used to generate and save the heatmap.

 The notebook `demo.ipynb` demonstrates how to use the class `PeriodicTableHeatMap` defined at `pthm/core.py` to plot the heatmap.